fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageContext.md

 ```

 This command creates a context by using the local development storage account, and then passes the new context to the **Get-AzureStorageContainer** cmdlet by using the pipeline operator.
-The command gets the azure_2 Storage container for the local developer storage account.
+The command gets the Azure Storage container for the local developer storage account.

 ### Example 6: Get multiple containers
 ```
 C:\PS>$Context01 = New-AzureStorageContext -Local
 PS C:\> $Context02 = New-AzureStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >"
 PS C:\> ($Context01, $Context02) | Get-AzureStorageContainer
 ```